python/devguide/triaging.rst

 =================

-When you have the Developer role on the `issue tracker`_ you are able to triage issues directly without any assistence.
+When you have the Developer role on the `issue tracker`_ you are able to triage issues directly without any assistance.

 Fields
 ------